philc/book-notes/engineering/working in public - nadia eghbal.md

 * Casual contributors
   * They're transactional.
 The main difference between them and active contributors is that one is self-oriented, the other community-oriented.
-  * "Whereas active contributors show interest in adding value to others early on, casual contributors demonstrate an acute, personal need at the outset."
   * "They represent the inverse of the maintainer's linchpin status: many in number, but little aggregate value."
   * Github has created the ideal conditions for the number of casual contributors to increase.